Commerce Scholars Program

 - successfully complete COMM 290, COMM 291, and COMM 295.

-- submit the Commerce Scholars online application which includes your proposed research topic.
+- submit the Commerce Scholars online application which includes your proposed research topic, resume, academic record, and the Scholar Applicant & Mentor Agreement Form.

-Applicants to the Commerce Scholars program may select a faculty research mentor and a project area within the mentor's research interests as described above.
-You may select up to three areas of research interest and rank them accordingly on the Commerce Scholars online application form.
+Applicants to the Commerce Scholars program should secure a faculty research mentor and indicate a project area within the mentor's research interests.

-The selection committee, in addition to confirming that you have met the eligibility requirements described above, will assess your motivation for conducting research, creativity and overall potential by assessing the application form and conducting an interview (in person or by phone).
-The committee will match the selected scholars with research projects/faculty mentors based in part on the applicants' ranked preferences as well as suitability.
+The selection committee, in addition to confirming that you have met the eligibility requirements described above, will assess your motivation for conducting research, creativity and overall potential by assessing the application form and conducting an interview (in person or by phone) if necessary.

 The application for the current program cohort has closed.
-The application for the next cohort, to start the program in the 2017 Winter Session, will open in May 2017.
+The application for the next cohort, to start the program in the 2017 Winter Session, will open on May 5, 2017.
+The application deadline for the new cohort is May 19, 2017.